readyready15728/misc/stardew-valley-notes.md

   non-comestibles from above ground, automated furnace, random junk, spring produce and other comestibles, then summer produce, fall, winter and/or foraged comestibles, eggs and dairy, fish and meat.
 * ...and one cooking ingredients drawer.
+(Why not just put cooking ingredients in the refrigerator?)
 * There is a [Stardew Valley Checklist](https://drive.google.com/drive/folders/1vk23YmYtXv3plTJ_3RBZ8xJyI0R3kBhy) on Google Docs that includes info for mods.
 * Community Center progress can be viewed from inventory.